 7.5 Modifications of a technical or optical nature (such as the application of stickers, conversions or vehicle tuning) may not be made to the vehicle at any time and in any way without the prior written consent of ViveLaCar.
 Manufacturer-induced recall campaigns are excluded.
 If the Subscriber makes changes of this kind to the vehicle, he shall owe ViveLaCar a contractual penalty of between CHF 2,500.00 and CHF 10,000.00.

-7.6 Apart from the national territory of Switzerland, the vehicle that is booked may only be operated in the following countries:
+7.6 The vehicle booked in each case may only be driven in the following countries:

-Austria, Germany, Northern Italy (down to Milan), Spain, Portugal France, Belgium, Netherlands, Denmark, Norway, Sweden, Finland, Liechtenstein, Luxembourg.
-Taking the vehicle to any country or territory not listed here is expressly prohibited.
+Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France (incl.
+Monaco), Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland (incl.
+Liechtenstein), United Kingdom.
+Shipment to all countries not listed here is expressly prohibited.
 When traveling abroad, the Subscriber is obliged to carry all necessary documents and safety accessories, such as sufficient warning vests, in the vehicle.
 The Subscriber bears the full risk that arises from using the vehicle outside of Switzerland, insofar as it is not covered by the protection under motor vehicle insurance.
 In the event of claims abroad, the Subscriber may have to pay the costs of handling the claims.

 7.7 The Subscriber undertakes to have the necessary maintenance and wear-and-tear repairs carried out during the term and within the kilometrage agreed in the booking in accordance with the service intervals of the relevant manufacturer, the costs of which shall be borne by ViveLaCar in accordance with section 4.1, and to operate the vehicle in accordance with the operating instructions.
 The Subscriber is obliged to immediately notify ViveLaCar of messages from the vehicle's electronics regarding maintenance, inspections, damage or malfunctions.
 The ViveLaCar-Partner is the workshop responsible for this.